getinstancemz/listingtools/README.md

 * find all listings easily in your code archive
 * insert code examples into your article, blog post, or chapter
 * reimport updated/improved listings easily
-* renumber and reflow code examples
+* renumber and reflow code examples to accommodate additions and deletions

 ## Installation
 There are three easy options